Zode/AFBase/README.md

 # AFBase
 AFB is based on AdminFuckery2 -- most of the commands have been ported over.
-This plugin allows server owners to easily setup access flags for admins & install expansions to the plugin, it also allows for scripters to make more commands really fast.
+This plugin allows server owners to easily setup access flags for admins & install expansions to the plugin (AMX-like functionality), it also allows for scripters to make more commands really fast.

 ## Quick installation guide:
 1. clone the repo